golang/tools/internal/mcp/design/design.md

 ### Middleware

-We provide a mechanism to add MCP-level middleware, which runs after the request has been parsed, but before any normal handling.
+We provide a mechanism to add MCP-level middleware on the server side, which runs after the request has been parsed but before any normal handling.

 ```go
 // A Dispatcher dispatches an MCP message to the appropriate handler.